gabriellewee/portfolio/posts/2021-07-26-setting-up-shop.md

 <p data-slug-hash="HCoqh" data-default-tab="result" class="codepen" data-height="375" data-theme-id="39292" data-user="gschier" style="height: 375px"><span>See the Pen <a href="https://codepen.io/gschier/pen/HCoqh">Pure CSS Lightbox</a> by Gregory Schier (<a href="https://codepen.io/gschier">@gschier</a>) on <a href="https://codepen.io">CodePen</a>.</span></p>
 </figure>

 I styled it with some basic CSS transitions and a loading icon, then added enhanced Javascript functionality on top to cycle through images and use keyboard shortcuts.
-The background is separate from the image so that it doesn't fade in and out when you use the arrow key to tab to another image.
+The background is separate from the image so that it doesn’t fade in and out when you use the arrow key to tab to another image.

 ![Click on this sunset photo to try out the lightbox](2021-07-26-home.jpg 'Click on this sunset photo to try out the lightbox')